arktikavenger/BitVault-Password-Manager---Python/README.md

 # Plan 📅
 1. My current plan for encryption is to use cryptography library's 'fernet' which will give 128 bit encryption to user passwords.
+2. Develop the Password Manager GUI and probably add a Universial Installer for the software along with the included Fonts
+3. Implement CPU hashing in the near future
+4. Release 1.0 by March-April window